jainyk/reactjs/README.md

 ![Screenshot 2024-02-28 at 6 26 55 PM](https://github.com/cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/assets/88560609/701b6865-ed8a-4bc3-ae9b-e7382ffeafe4)

-Now, we will create our application which will deploy the frontend, backend. database and ingress Click on CREATE APPLICATION.
+Now, I will create our application which will deploy the frontend, backend. database and ingress Click on CREATE APPLICATION.

 ![Screenshot 2024-03-13 at 2 10 48 PM](https://github.com/cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/assets/88560609/d6740e57-607c-4e93-9a3c-7fbf35ac21a0)